ericcheung1/ericcheung1/README.md

 ### 🌱 What I'm Currently Working On

-I'm currently working on the **Canucks Fan Sentiment Analysis** project, a web application with **Flask** to display sentiment analysis from Reddit posts.
+I'm currently working on the **Canucks Fan Sentiment Analysis** project, a **Flask** web app to display sentiment analysis of r/canucks post-game threads from the 2024–25 NHL season.

 ---